Kieran-Lock/XtermGUI/DOCUMENTATION.md

 # XtermGUI Documentation

-Comprehensive documentation for ConsoleGUI has not yet been created.
+Comprehensive documentation for XtermGUI has not yet been created.